Dpdl-io/DpdlEngine/README.md

 ## Dpdl = ( Java Api's + Embedded C + 'C++' + Python + Julia + JavaScript + Lua + Ruby + Java + Clojure) = <ins>Powerful and Versatile</ins>

 These features make Dpdl a powerful development platform for rapid prototyping, in particular also due to the fact that software written with Dpdl will be enabled to access thousands of existing high-quality software libraries.
-Dpdl is not intended to replace, but to enable integration of different technologies seamlessly to leverage fast prototyping and facilitate research and development.
+Dpdl is not intended to replace, but to enable integration of different technologies seamlessly to leverage fast prototyping and foster research and development.

 **Dpdl is designed to:**